PESO Framework: Complete Guide for Digital Marketers 2025

 Owned media includes all digital assets controlled by the brand, such as websites, blogs, email lists, and mobile apps.
 This is where the brand can control the narrative and offer valuable information to the audience.

-Why Use the PESO Framework?
+Why Use the PESO Model®?

-The PESO framework is an all-in-one tool that brings together different types of media to create a well-rounded strategy.
+The framework is an all-in-one tool that brings together different types of media to create a well-rounded strategy.
 Let's break down why this approach is so beneficial.

 A Balanced Strategy for Maximum Impact

-The PESO is a balanced approach ensures that a brand doesn't miss out on any opportunities to connect with the audience.
+The PESO Model® is a balanced approach ensures that a brand doesn't miss out on any opportunities to connect with the audience.
 For example, while paid media can quickly boost visibility, Earned media adds credibility.
 Shared media helps in community building, and owned media offers a controlled environment for brand messaging.

 Maximizing Reach: Casting a Wider Net